-3. Ensure Correct White Balance for Accurate Colours
+3. Ensure Correct White Balance for Accurate Colors

-When it comes to flat lay photography involving fashion items, you must correctly capture the clothing’s colours.
-You don’t want to receive complaints from customers saying the colour of the actual product is different from the image.
+When it comes to flat lay photography involving fashion items, you must correctly capture the clothing’s colors.
+You don’t want to receive complaints from customers saying the color of the actual product is different from the image.

 Before you start photographing your flat lay, place a grey card beside or on the garment and take a photo of it.
 You can use it as a reference later when you start editing your pictures.
 Just remember that you need to do it every time your lighting setup changes.
 Otherwise, you’ll end up with inaccurate results.

 Once you’re in the editing stage, all you have to do is go to the White Balance section in either Adobe RAW or Lightroom.
 Select the Eye-dropper tool and use it to click on the grey card in the picture.
 Your editing program then automatically uses the information from the card to adjust your image’s white balance.